gbromios/cornucopia/README.md

 ## Features Overview

 #### Current
-- 33 New Ground Crops
+ - Tons of New Ground Crops
-- 18 New Orchard Trees
+ - Tons of New Orchard Trees
  - Beekeeping
  - Kitchens (food-centered crafting stations)

-#### Ready by Feb 2016 Re-Opening of WilsonSMP
  - Dozens if not *Millions* of new Recipes & Textures
  - Cheesemaking
  - Libation Brewing